tirgei/stackoverflow/README.md

 # Stackoverflow

-This is a sample repo for the popular Q&A platform, Stackoverflow.
+This is a sample backend for the popular Q&A platform, StackOverflow.
 Users can sign up/in to the platform, post and/or answer questions.

 ## Prerequisites